CelineKaslin/CV/README.md

 - Full of imagination I love to write all kind of stories, and to read almost all kind of books.
 - I relax by putting colours in some color-book.
 - I am (sadly or not) one of this "old" Disney lover generation.
-- Music is a huge part of my life always in background.
+- Music is a huge part of my life and always in background.
+- Going on meetup programming event, because I love to share and learn new things in programming (language, frameworks, technologies ... ).
 - I am a bit nerd and a huge fan and player of medieval fantastic oriented role game playing (LARP).
 So you can find me in the forest during some weekends dressed as a pirate, Viking, queen, goblin or whatever I have decided to play...